A. J. Hawk

 Aaron James Hawk (born January 6, 1984) is an American sports analyst and former professional football linebacker who played for 11 seasons in the National Football League (NFL).
 He was selected by the Green Bay Packers fifth overall in the 2006 NFL draft and he later won Super Bowl XLV with the team.
 He was also a member of the Cincinnati Bengals and Atlanta Falcons.
 He played college football for the Ohio State Buckeyes, where he earned All-American honors twice and won the Lombardi Award as a senior.
 He won the BCS National Championship Game with the Buckeyes as a freshman.
+He co-hosts The Pat McAfee Show weekdays on YouTube and ESPN.

 Early life

 Hawk was born in Kettering, Ohio, and grew up in Centerville, a suburb of Dayton.
 He attended Centerville High School, where he was a teammate of former Cincinnati Bengals kicker Mike Nugent on the football team.
 As a freshman at Centerville High School, Hawk made the varsity football team.
 He holds multiple defensive records and was one of three active NFL players who played for the Centerville Elks high school football team.
 Hawk's records include most tackles in a game (31) on three occasions.
 He also has the most career tackles (583).
 Hawk was a two-time All-State player in high school (1999 and 2000).